-Course Description: Each Clinical Practicum I through V introduces students to a new clinical training experiencewith the opportunity to observe cases in a variety of clinical settings.
-At each site, students observe cases one day per week on a rotating schedule under the supervision of genetic counselors or other medical staff.
+Course Description: Each Clinical Practicum I through V introduces students to a new clinical training experience with the opportunity to observe cases in a variety of clinical settings.
+At each site, students observe cases on a rotating schedule under the supervision of genetic counselors or other medical staff.
 This is an opportunity for students to familiarize themselves with different components of the genetic counseling session, observe different counseling styles, and compare and contrast how different clinical sites operate.
-At the conclusion of the fall semester, students should be able to prepare for a case and to obtain a three generation family pedigree.
+At the conclusion of the fall semester, students should be able to prepare for a case and to obtain a three-generation family pedigree.
 Additional skill acquisition may occur at the discretion of the clinical supervisors.

 Clinical Practicum I, II, IV, and V will each be completed at a different site, cumulatively to expose each student to the following four core specialty clinical services.
 Summer Practicum III is not intended as a core clinical specialty, as described in that course description.
-Most of the following sites are confirmed and await affiliation contracts pending the Baylor approval process for the MSGC educational program.
-A template for affiliation agreements has been approved by General Counsel and has been vetted by directors at several of these sites.

-Credits 1, Fall Course Directors: Salma Nassef, MS, CGC
+Credits 1, Fall

+Course Director: Salma Nassef, MS, CGC

-Proposed Clinical Practicum Sites
+Clinical Practicum Sites

-Prenatal: Harris Health/Ben Taub Hospital; Texas Children's Pavilion for Women; Texas Children's community clinics (Sugarland, Katy, Woodlands, Northwest); Methodist Hospital; Fetal Center; The Center for Women and Children for the Texas Children's Health Plan; Consultagene Clinic

-Pediatric: Texas Children's Hospital; The Center for Women and Children for the Texas Children's Health Plan; Texas Children's Woodlands; Texas Children's West Campus

-Adult (also Cancer): Harris Health/Smith Clinic; VA; McNair, Consultagene ClinicCancer: Lester and Sue Smith Breast Center at Baylor College of Medicine
+Prenatal: Harris Health/Ben Taub Hospital; Texas Children's Pavilion for Women; Texas Children's community clinics (Sugarland, Katy, Woodlands, Northwest, Clearlake, Baytown); Methodist Hospital; Fetal Center; Consultagene Clinic Pediatric: Texas Children's Hospital; Texas Children's Woodlands; Texas Children's West Campus Adult/Cancer: Harris Health/Smith Clinic; VA; McNair, Consultagene Clinic, Lester and Sue Smith Breast Center at Baylor College of Medicine